cmb69/calendar_xh/README.md

 `Number of previous months`).
 The defaults (`11` and `0`) show the current month and eleven future months, i.e. a full year.

+Instead of (or in addtion to) changing these configuration settings, you can also specify their values in the plugin call.
+E.g.

+    {{{events(0, 0, 2, 1)}}}

+will show the event list for a period of four months: the past month, the current month, and two future months.
+You can combine this with a fixed month/year, e.g

+    {{{events(4, 2025, 2, 1)}}}

+will always show the events from March to June, 2025.

 ### Next Event

 Optionally, you can show the next scheduled event in a *marquee* like manner, either